envato/stack_master/README.md

-stack_master events [region-or-alias] [stack-name] # Display events for a stack stack_master outputs [region-or-alias] [stack-name] # Display outputs for a stack stack_master resources [region-or-alias] [stack-name] # Display outputs for a stack stack_master status # Displays the status of each stacks
+stack_master events [region-or-alias] [stack-name] # Display events for a stack stack_master outputs [region-or-alias] [stack-name] # Display outputs for a stack stack_master resources [region-or-alias] [stack-name] # Display outputs for a stack stack_master status # Displays the status of each stack
 ```

 ## Applying updates